starverte/verdoh/README.md

 GitHub URI: https://github.com/starverte/sparks-store.git

 Description: Part of the Sparks Framework.
 A plugin that allows for easy e-commerce development.
+This is not the same as the Offers plugin.
+The Offers plugin would be used for creating a "classifieds" site; this plugin is used for an online store.

 Author: starverte